pierre-malaga-papernest/angular-code-review-exercise/README.md

 ## The exercise

 1. Open the open pull request in this repository.
+[PR link](https://github.com/pierre-malaga-papernest/angular-code-review-exercise/pull/1/changes)
 2. Read through the changes introduced by the junior developer.
 3. Prepare to walk the interviewer through your findings.